 I rarely grill anything other than a steak on the BBQ that hasn't been marinated - it's so important in creating a fuller flavour.
 The thing about marination, and we read this in every recipe that calls for it, is that you have to give it time.

 It's an endless source of frustration to me that I didn't get my act together to get something marinating in time for a meal.
 My greediness tells me that an hour is plenty time, while my head KNOWS I should have done it the day before.
 And it's evident in the final results if I've cut corners.
 I am now pretty disciplined in ensuring the meat gets a full-24 hours and if I didn't get my s*** together to do this, I'll often change dinner plans - because I'll just resent every mouthful!

 This might sound a bit dramatic, but knowing something could have been tastier is a killer for me!
 So, make time to make magic!

 These skewers are a triumph of texture, fragrance and flavour, and they're simple to prepare.
-If you're looking for some side dishes to serve alongside these kebabs, try my flavourful Beetroot & Feta Salad With Fresh Herb Dressing and an Onion & Sumac Salad or a crunchy sour Fatoush Salad - they make the perfect combinations.
+If you're looking for some side dishes to serve alongside these kebabs, try my flavourful Beetroot & Feta Salad With Fresh Herb Dressing and Sumac Onions or a crunchy sour Fatoush Salad - they make the perfect combinations.
 Try these lamb kebabs with a little Georgian Green Ajika or the spicy Pilpelchuma sauce... a burst of herbal and spice flavours.